Technigo/project-redux-quiz-old/ProjectLog.md

 Fri 12.30 28/10/2022 (Linnéa, Maria & Tika)

 - Finalized the Readme
-- Started on the comments: all of them are done except from the summary (Linnéa will do that)
+- Started on the comments: all of them are done
-- Did the summary answers
+- Added the summary answers
+- and styling of summary answers
 - Changed some styling for the footer